EconomyLens.com

 Related

-Starmer and Modi were also likely to discuss last month’s Air India disaster in which 241 people died when a London-bound flight crashed after taking off from Ahmedabad in western India.
+Starmer and Modi also discussed last month’s Air India disaster in which 241 people died when a London-bound flight crashed after taking off from Ahmedabad in western India, Downing Street said.
 Some 169 Indian passengers and 52 British nationals were killed in the June 12 crash, one of the deadliest plane disasters in terms of the number of British fatalities.
+Starmer told Modi the UK “will continue to support all those affected by the tragedy,” according to a readout of their meeting provided by his office.
+The statement did not say whether the two leaders specifically discussed allegations that the repatriation of victims had been marred by errors.

-Another tricky topic of discussion could be that of Scottish Sikh blogger Jagtar Singh Johal, imprisoned in India since 2017 on accusations of being part of a terror plot against right-wing Hindu leaders.
+The readout also did not mention the case of Scottish Sikh blogger Jagtar Singh Johal, imprisoned in India since 2017 on accusations of being part of a terror plot against right-wing Hindu leaders.
 He has not been convicted of a crime and in March was cleared of one of the nine charges against him.
-His brother Gurpreet Singh Johal said in a statement the case “should be high on the agenda” during the two leaders’ meeting.
+His brother Gurpreet Singh Johal had called for the case to be “high on the agenda” during the meeting.

 Starmer and Modi have met twice recently, at the G7 summit in Canada last month and at the G20 meeting in Brazil last year.
 Modi was also due to see King Charles III during his brief stay in Britain, his fourth visit since becoming India’s leader in 2014.